jtremblay/ShotgunMG/README.md

 <figure>
   <img src="./images/overview_shotgunmg.png" alt="Pipeline diagram.">
   <figcaption>
-    Figure 1. <br> Overview of ShotgunMG.
-1) Reads of each library are controlled for quality.
+    Figure 1.
+Overview of ShotgunMG.<br>1) Reads of each library are controlled for quality.
 2) Quality controlled reads are co-assembled into one single de novo assembly.
 Gene coordinates are computed on each contig.
 Quality controlled reads are mapped on the co-assembly to estimate contig and gene abundance.
 3) Contig and gene abundance are summarized into abundance matrices where columns = samples/liraries and rows = contig or gene identifiers.
 4) Genes are annotated for taxonomy and functions and compiled on one single database (5).
 6) These end results can then be used for downstream analyses.
   </figcaption>
 </figure>